oscarvargash/cirm_22/day_3/README.md

 ## Runing a Seurat tutorial

-Please log into https://vlab.humboldt.edu and create a working directory `day_3`.
+Please log into your lab computer and create a working directory `day_3`.
+Alternatively you can login into https://vlab.humboldt.edu if working remotely.

 You first need to download the data to `day_3` from the tuorial found here https://satijalab.org/seurat/articles/pbmc3k_tutorial.html